Akshatkumar69/odata/Developer's-Guide.md

-* The project uses a microservice architecture, in order to promote modularity and allow different pieces to scale on different machines.
+* The project uses a microservice architecture, in order to promote modularity and allow services to scale individually and be deployed on a cluster of nodes.
 * Build step.  `npm run build` executes the following.
     * `npm install` Downloads and installs the Node dependencies from npm.
     * `npm run maven` Uses Maven to build the Java parser.